dotnet/docs/docs/architecture/grpc-for-wcf-developers/docker.md

 | 3.0-disco | Ubuntu 19.04 | |
 | 3.0-bionic | Ubuntu 18.04 | |

 The Alpine base image is around 100 MB, compared to 200 MB for the Debian and Ubuntu images.
-Some software packages or libraries might not be available, however, in Alpine's package management.
+Some software packages or libraries might not be available in Alpine's package management.
 If you're not sure which image to use, you should probably choose the default Debian.

 > [!IMPORTANT]
 > Make sure you use the same variant of Linux for the build and the runtime.
 Applications built and published on one variant might not work on another.